Aryan-Wadhawan/DungeonMania-Game-Engine/Pair_Blog.md

 [Answer]

+No, I strongly believe the design does not comply with the Open-Closed Principle.
+The original `Goal` class handled all logic using string types and a large `switch` statement inside the `achieved()` and `toString()` methods.
+This means that any time a new goal type is added, the class would have to be modified.
+This violates the principle that classes should be open for extension but closed for modification.

 > ii.
 If you think the design is sufficient as it is, justify your decision.
 If you think the answer is no, pick a suitable Design Pattern that would improve the quality of the code and refactor the code accordingly.

 [Briefly explain what you did]

+I refactored the goal system using the **Composite design pattern**.
+I created a `GoalComponent` interface that all goal types implement.
+Each individual goal type (like `ExitGoal`, `TreasureGoal`, and `BouldersGoal`) implements its own `achieved()` and `toString()` logic.
+I also created composite goals `AndGoal` and `OrGoal` which allow nesting of subgoals.
+This allows the system to be extended easily in the future or later tasks without modifying existing code.

 ### f) Open Refactoring